chtsai0105/smk-template/README.md

 Next, go to the directory by `cd smk-template`.
 The entire folder structure and its details are listed below:

     .
     ├── config/
     │   ├── config.yaml             # Define the path for data and metadata.
     │   ├── sample.csv              # The metadata for samples.
 Define the names of the samples and the fastq files.
     ├── workflow/
     │   ├── rules/                  # The folder that contains the rules/submodules of the workflow.
     │   ├── envs/                   # The folder that contains the yaml config for conda environments.
-    │   ├── wrappers/               # The folder that contains the self-defined wrappers.
+    │   ├── wrappers/               # The folder that stores the self-defined wrappers.
     │   ├── snakefile               # The workflow entrypoint.
 Define the targets for the workflow.
     ├── data/                       # The folder for the data and the workflow outputs.
-    │   ├── fastq/                  # The folder that the initial fastq files should be placed.
+    │   ├── fastq/                  # The folder where the initial fastq files should be placed.
+    ├── logs/                       # The folder that stores all the logs.
     ├── slurm/                      # The folder that contains the slurm profile for stajichlab partition@UCR hpcc.
     └── run_snakemake.bash          # The bash script for running the workflow.